Guardians vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

+- In four games over the last 10 matchups when favored by sportsbooks, the Guardians have a record of 2-2.

-- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over just once.
+- In their last 10 games with a total, the Guardians and their opponents have failed to hit the over eight times.

 Explore More About This Game